uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 ## 2g: Design Review ("1x2")

 Due: {{ page.due_project_2g }}

-The goal of this milestone is to choose a design idea to pursue in the remainder of this course.

 From your design sketches, select one design that you will refine in the remainder of this course.
 Then select two tasks that will be the focus of your design refinement.